ukuko/log4xslt/README.md

 # About
-This project implements  in pure XSLT 2.0  some of the concepts introduced by log4j (https://logging.apache.org/log4j/2.x/), a popular Java library for logging.
+This project implements  in pure XSLT 2.0  some of the concepts introduced by Log4j (https://logging.apache.org/log4j/2.x/), a popular Java library for logging.

 # Details
-In XSLT there is
+If your work with XSLT, then you know there is
 <pre>
 xsl:message
 </pre>

-to output logging information to the console, but this is limited and there is no direct way for more detailed logging mechanisms, like enabling /disabling it, set different levels of information and time stamp.
+to output logging information to the console.

+But this is limited and there is no more detailed logging mechanisms out of the box

+# Features
+This library provides in same flavour as Log4j:
+* enabling /disabling logging
+* set different levels of information
+* time stamp

-# Usage
+# Installation

+* for easiness you can add this project as git submodule of your project and use it from there.
-* import log4*.xsl files using <pre>xsl:import</pre>
+* import log4*.xsl files and (optional) common.variables.xsl using <pre>xsl:import</pre>

+# Configuration
-* log4xslt.config.xsl: use it to configure error LEVEL and message FORMAT
+* log4xslt.config.xsl: to configure error LEVEL and message FORMAT
-* (optional) common.variables.xsl: provide useful string variables (they are being being used in current example)
+* common.variables.xsl: provide useful string variables (they are being being used in provided example)

 # License
 MIT License (https://opensource.org/licenses/mit-license.php)